Mariyam-I/OnlineQuizApp-Internship/sql_setup.md

 ========================================================================================================================
 -- Java Basics Quiz Questions
 ========================================================================================================================
+INSERT INTO quizzes (quiz_id, title, description) VALUES (1, 'Java Basics', 'Test your knowledge of core Java concepts');

 INSERT INTO questions (quiz_id, question_text, option_a, option_b, option_c, option_d, correct_option) VALUES
-(1, 'Which keyword is used to inherit a class in Java?', 'implement', 'extends', 'inherits', 'super', 'B'), (1, 'Which of the following is not a Java primitive type?', 'int', 'float', 'String', 'boolean', 'C'), (1, 'What does JVM stand for?', 'Java Virtual Machine', 'Java Verified Mode', 'Just Virtual Memory', 'Joint Virtual Module','A'), (1, 'Which method is the entry point for a Java program?', 'start()', 'main()', 'run()', 'init()', 'B'), (1, 'Which of these is used to handle exceptions in Java?', 'goto', 'try-catch', 'final', 'error-catch', 'B'), (1, 'Which of these cannot be used for a variable name in Java?', 'identifier', 'keyword', 'variable', 'none of these', 'B'),
+(1, 'Which keyword is used to inherit a class in Java?', 'implement', 'extends', 'inherits', 'super', 'B'), (1, 'Which of the following is not a Java primitive type?', 'int', 'float', 'String', 'boolean', 'C'), (1, 'What does JVM stand for?', 'Java Virtual Machine', 'Java Verified Mode', 'Just Virtual Memory', 'Joint Virtual Module', 'A'), (1, 'Which method is the entry point for a Java program?', 'start()', 'main()', 'run()', 'init()', 'B'), (1, 'Which of these is used to handle exceptions in Java?', 'goto', 'try-catch', 'final', 'error-catch', 'B'), (1, 'Which of these cannot be used for a variable name in Java?', 'identifier', 'keyword', 'variable', 'none of these', 'B'),